Run this cell to set up packages for lecture.

 &if you require all to be true, or|if you require at least one to be true.

-df.groupby(column_name).agg_method()aggregates all rows with the same value forcolumn_nameinto a single row in the resulting DataFrame, usingagg_method()to combine values.- Common aggregation methods include
+df.groupby(column_name).agg_method()aggregates all rows with the same value forcolumn_nameinto a single row in the resulting DataFrame, usingagg_method()to combine values.- Aggregation methods you should know:

 Next time¶